AntonRls/js-terraform-kafka-diagram/README.md

 # js-terraform-kafka-diagram
-A small library for parsing terraform config for Kafka
+Library for building a datagram using the config for kafka

 ## Usage
 ```npm